Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 {% include_relative _includes/configuration-variables.md os='Ubuntu' notitle='yes' %}
     sudo systemctl stop renderd

+If *systemctl* is not installed (e.g., Ubuntu 14.4):

+    sudo service renderd stop

+Then:

     /usr/local/bin/renderd -fc /usr/local/etc/renderd.conf

-Ignore errors related to `iniparser: syntax error in /usr/local/etc/renderd.conf` when referring to commented out variables (e.g., beginning with `;`).
+Ignore the five errors related to `iniparser: syntax error in /usr/local/etc/renderd.conf` when referring to commented out variables (e.g., beginning with `;`).

 Press Control-C to kill the program.
 After fixing the error, the daemon can be restarted with:

     sudo systemctl start renderd

+If *systemctl* is not installed (e.g., Ubuntu 14.4):

+    sudo service renderd start

+If everything in the configuration looks fine, but the map is still not rendered without any particular message produced by *renderd*, try performing a system restart:

+    sudo shutdown -r now

-To fully remove Apache, mod_tile and renderd and reinstall the service:
+As exceptional case, the following commands allow to fully remove Apache, mod_tile and renderd and reinstall the service:

     sudo rm -r ~/src/mod_tile/
     sudo apt-get purge apache2 apache2-dev